bradleycr/kairos-okr-roadmap/docs/CURRENT_IMPLEMENTATION.md

 Visit: **https://kair-os.vercel.app/nfc?chipUID=04:38:02:E3:B4:9C:74**

 1. Click the URL above
-2. Enter PIN: `1234`
+2. Enter PIN: `1234` (or any PIN you choose)
-3. Watch the authentication flow work
+3. Watch deterministic identity generation
-4. See how session management works
+4. See how the same PIN gives you the same identity
+5. Try different PINs to see different identities

 ### **Development Testing**
 ```bash